Bio (Chris Ling)

 Environment and Sustainability

 Chris Ling is an associate professor in the School of Environment and Sustainability.
 Ling is program head for the Master of Arts/Master of Science in Environmental Management program and also teaches sustainable development, land use and environmental management and research methods.
-His main areas of research are sustainable community development; quality of life and vitality; and urban, post-industrial and multi-functional landscapes, with a current focus on multi-functional urban greenspaces, and green spaces and climate change.
+His main areas of research are sustainable community development, quality of life and vitality, and urban, post-industrial and multi-functional landscapes, with a current focus on multi-functional urban greenspaces and green spaces and climate change.
 Other recent research projects have included an examination of public uptake and acceptance of a municipal green energy incentive program, a review of climate change adaptation at the local level across Canada and a study of the Transition Towns movement in Canada.

 Ling came to Royal Roads in 2006 as a post-doctoral scholar involved in projects examining sustainable infrastructure, social agency and sustainable community development.
 He became a core faculty member in 2010.
-Prior to Royal Roads, worked as a research assistant in the Centre for Urban and Regional Ecology at the University of Manchester, where he was engaged in a number of projects related to post-industrial landscapes in partnership with Groundwork UK.
+Prior to Royal Roads, Ling worked as a research assistant in the Centre for Urban and Regional Ecology at the University of Manchester, where he was engaged in a number of projects related to post-industrial landscapes in partnership with Groundwork UK.

-Ling has a PhD in planning and landscape and a MSc in pollution and environmental control from the University of Manchester in England.
-He earned his BSc in environmental sciences from the University of Southampton.
+Ling holds a PhD in Planning and Landscape (2005) and a Master of Science in Pollution and Environmental Control (1999) from the University of Manchester in England.
+He also holds a Bachelor of Science in Environmental Sciences (1995) from the University of Southampton.
 Learn more about Ling on Academica.edu.